aelassas/wexstream/README.md

 <img src="https://wexstream.github.io/content/wexstream-14.png" width="900" />
 </p>

-The user can will obtain a unique video conference URL that he can share with his network if the conference is private or everyone if the conference is public.
+The user will obtain a unique video conference URL that he can share with his network if the conference is private or everyone if the conference is public.
 The user can start/stop his camera, share his screen with the participants, protect his conferene with a password, raise/lower his hand, see the participants, send private messages to the participants and so on.